bentoml/BentoML/docs/source/faq.rst

 How does BentoML compare to AWS SageMaker?
 ------------------------------------------

-When not using the build-in algorithms, model deployment on SageMaker requires users to build their API server with Flask and containerized the flask app by themselves
+When not using the built-in algorithms, model deployment on SageMaker requires users to build their API server with Flask and containerize the flask app by themselves

-BentoML provides a high-performance API server for its users without the need to work with lower-level web server development work
+BentoML provides a high-performance API server for users without the need for lower-level web server development work

 BentoML packaged model can be easily deployed to SageMaker serving: https://docs.bentoml.org/en/latest/deployment/aws_sagemaker.html